lineality/Online_Voting_Using_One_Time_Pads/README.md

 ##### Online_Voting_Using_One_Time_Pads

+# Decision Coordination: General and Specific
-# Voting, Decision, & Consensus Systems in Networks and in General
+## Voting, Decision, & Consensus Systems in Networks and in General
 #### Project-Context Decision-Making Involving Participants and Components